prateek-senapati/pass-reception-and-transition/README.md

 # Pass Reception and Transition: Identifying Ball-Progressing Midfielders

 One of the key skills of a midfielder is the ability to drop back into her defensive half to receive passes and subsequently transition the play to her attacking third via ball-progressing [sequences](https://www.statsperform.com/resource/introducing-a-possessions-framework/).
-Transitions like these can increase a team's chances of scoring more goals and winning games.
+Transitions like these can increase a team's chances of scoring more goals and winning games by enabling attacks.
 Therefore, it's essential for teams to have midfielders who can execute these transitions effectively.

 Here's an [example clip](https://youtu.be/K6AZekdTNcI?si=5EFkmfsL18A4E1Mx&t=5284):